DefinePurple/BulletInferno/README.md

 # BulletInferno

 I decided to make a game based off of one of my favourite game genres, bullet hell, and give it a twist.
 The typical bullet hell would be a game similar to Ikaruga (propbably the most famous bullet hell).
-Ikaruga is game game where you're flying a ship, you always fire forward and the enemies fly in from the top.
+Ikaruga is a game where you're flying a ship, you always fire forward and the enemies fly in from the top.
 Typical bullet hells follow this pattern.
 I decided to do a bullet hell in which the play is usually on the ground going left and right on the screen.
 The player can jump, collect coins/powerups/multipliers and die.

 <br>
 <h2>Implemented</h2>